 § C6-6.
 Overexpenditures prohibited.
+[Amended 12-6-2022 by Res.
+2022-03]

 No officer or employee shall during any budget year expend or contract to expend any money or incur any liability or enter into any contract which by its terms involves the expenditure of money for any purpose, in excess of the amounts appropriated for or transferred to that general classification of expenditure pursuant to this Charter.
 Any contract, verbal or written, made in violation of this section shall be null and void.
-Nothing in this section contained, however, shall prevent the making of contracts or the spending of money for capital improvements to be financed in whole or in part by the issuance of bonds, nor the making of contracts of lease or for services for a period exceeding the budget year in which such contract is made, when such contract is permitted by law.
+Nothing in this section contained, however, shall prevent the making of contracts or the spending of money for capital improvements to be financed in whole or in part by the issuance of bonds, for repayment of other debt service, nor the making of contracts of lease or for services for a period exceeding the budget year in which such contract is made, when such contract is permitted by law.

 § C6-7.
 Lapse of appropriations.
+[Amended 12-6-2022 by Res.
+2022-03]

 All appropriations shall lapse at the end of the budget year to the extent that they shall not have been expended or lawfully encumbered.
-Any unexpended and unencumbered funds shall be considered a surplus at the end of the budget year and shall be included among the anticipated revenues for the next succeeding budget year.
+Any unexpended and unencumbered funds shall be considered a surplus at the end of the budget year and shall be included among the anticipated revenues and reserves for the next succeeding budget year.

 § C6-8.
 Issuance and signing of checks.
 [Amended 12-6-1983 by Res.
 No. 83-1; 8-7-1990 by Res.
-No. 90-8]
+No. 90-8, 12-6-2022 by Res.
+2022-03]

-All checks issued in payment of salaries or other municipal obligations shall be issued and signed by the Secretary and shall be countersigned by the Mayor.
-In the absence or disability of either of these officials, any Commissioner may sign checks in lieu of one (1) of the above signatures.
+All checks issued in payment of salaries or other municipal obligations shall be issued and signed by either the Mayor or the Commissioners.
 At least two (2) signatures shall be required for each check.
+Notwithstanding the foregoing, the Town may process payroll salaries and associated deductions, and make payment for other Town obligations, through the use of direct deposits/ach or other electronic technology.

 § C6-9.
 Taxable property.
+Amended 12-6-2022 by Res.
+2022-03]

-All real property and all personal property within the corporate limits of the Town, or personal property which may have a situs there by reason of the residence of the owner therein, shall be subject to taxation for municipal purposes; provided, however, that household furniture and effects held for household use of the owners or members of his family and not held or employed for the purposes of profit or in connection with any business, profession or occupation shall not be subject to taxation for municipal purposes.
+All real property and all personal property within the corporate limits of the Town, or personal property which may have a situs there by reason of the residence of the owner therein, shall be subject to taxation for municipal purposes; provided, however, that household furniture and effects held for household use of the owners or members of the owner's family and not held or employed for the purposes of profit or in connection with any business, profession or occupation shall not be subject to taxation for municipal purposes.
 The assessment used for municipal taxation shall be the same as that for state and county taxes.